jappeace/BeetusBot/README.md

 	# pip install praw
 	# pip install mysql-python

-Now go to "start the bot" to learn how to start it
+### Config file
+rename `beetusbot/config.example.py` to `beetusbot/config.py`

+	$ mv beetusbot/config.example.py beetusbot/config.py

+the config file is ignored by default to allow your passwords to be kept private

 ### Compatibility
 The bot was written in Python 2.7.
 Make sure you have this installed and set as the system default.